Skip to main content

 Background

-Greg Williams has been working with the ecosystem science program at the Northwest Fisheries Science Center since 2005.
-He received a B.S. in biology from Washington and Lee University and an M.S. in fisheries from the University of Washington.
-Before coming to the NWFSC, Greg worked as a research scientist with the Pacific Estuarine Research Laboratory at San Diego State University and the Department of Energy’s Pacific Northwest National Laboratory in Sequim, WA.
-Greg is a NOAA-certified working diver and member of NWFSC dive team, and has immersed himself, literally, in habitats throughout the Pacific coast of North America, including lagoons of Baja California and southern California, coastal estuaries of the Columbia River and Willapa Bay, Olympic Peninsula kelp forests, and Puget Sound eelgrass meadows.
+Greg Williams has been with the Ecosystem Science Program at the Northwest Fisheries Science Center since 2005.
+He received a B.S. in Biology from Washington and Lee University and an M.S. in Fisheries from the University of Washington.
+Before coming to the NWFSC, Greg was a research scientist focused on Restoration Ecology with the Pacific Estuarine Research Laboratory at San Diego State University and the Department of Energy’s Pacific Northwest National Laboratory in Sequim, WA.
+Greg is a NOAA-certified Working Diver and small boat operator.

 Current Research